Remuneration Rules

 4. Principles for determining basic salary

-4.1 The Rector shall establish the minimum salary rates in compliance with the remuneration agreement.
+4.1 The Rector shall establish the minimum salary rates in accordance with the remuneration agreement.

-4.2 An employee is informed of formation of his or her basic salary by the head of the structural unit or the immediate superior authorised by the head of the structural unit.
+4.2 An employee shall be informed of the determination of his/her basic salary by the head of the structural unit or by the immediate superior authorised by the head of the structural unit.

-4.3 The basic salary shall be agreed upon having regard to:
+4.3 The basic salary shall be agreed having regard to the following:

-4.3.1 the staff category, the corresponding salary grade and minimum salary rate of that salary grade (Annexes 1 and 2), and in case of a member of non-academic staff, also the results of his or her assessment (Annexes 3-6);
+4.3.1 the staff category, the corresponding salary grade, and the minimum salary rate for that salary grade (Annexes 1 and 2) and, in the case of non-academic staff, the results of the employee’s assessment (Annexes 3–6);

-4.3.3 the salary rate of equivalent positions in the labour market;
+4.3.3 the salary levels for comparable positions in the labour market;

-4.3.4 the average salary paid in equivalent positions at the university;
+4.3.4 the average salary for comparable positions at the university;

-4.3.5 the employee’s personal contribution to and initiative in exceeding the requirements set for the post;
+4.3.5 the employee’s contribution and initiative in exceeding the requirements of the position;

 4.4.1 the need to temporarily increase the employee’s workload and intensity of work;

-4.5 The basic salary shall not be lower than the current minimum salary rate or a share thereof proportional to the employee’s workload.
-The minimum basic salary of tenured professors and non-tenured associate professors is 3000 euros per month.
+4.5 The basic salary shall not be lower than the applicable minimum salary rate or a proportion thereof corresponding to the employee’s workload.

-4.7 The basic salary of an employee whose duties include the duties of different positions shall be agreed upon based on the minimum salary rate of the position with a higher salary grade.
+4.7 Where an employee performs duties of different positions, the basic salary shall be based on the minimum salary rate of the higher salary grade.

 5. Establishment of the terms and conditions for remuneration

-5.1 The terms and conditions of an employee’s remuneration shall be laid down in his or her employment contract.
+5.1 The terms and conditions of an employee’s remuneration shall be set out in the employment contract.

 5.2 The Rector shall agree on the terms and conditions of remuneration of area directors, deans and other employees directly subordinate to the Rector.

-5.3 The area directors shall negotiate on the terms and conditions of remuneration of the heads of the structural units in their area of responsibility and the employees directly subordinate to them.
+5.3 Area directors shall agree on the terms and conditions of remuneration of the heads of structural units within their area of responsibility and of employees directly subordinate to them.

-5.4 A dean shall negotiate on the terms and conditions of remuneration of the heads of the structural units in his or her school and of the employees directly subordinate to the dean.
+5.4 A dean shall agree on the terms and conditions of remuneration of the heads of structural units within the dean’s school and of employees directly subordinate to the dean.

-5.5 A head of a structural unit shall negotiate the terms and conditions of remuneration of the employees directly subordinate to the head of the structural unit.
-The head of a structural unit has the right to delegate negotiations on the terms and conditions of remuneration to the immediate superior of the employee.
+5.5 A head of a structural unit shall agree on the terms and conditions of remuneration of employees directly subordinate to the head of the structural unit.
+A head of a structural unit may delegate the agreement of the terms and conditions of remuneration to the employee’s immediate superior.

-5.6 In order to confirm an agreement, the area directors, deans and heads of structural units shall submit a proposal to the employer’s representative on establishing the terms and conditions of employment of the employee in the format of an employment contract or an annex thereto.
+5.6 For the purpose of formalising an agreement, area directors, deans, and heads of structural units shall submit a proposal to the employer’s representative for establishing the employee’s terms and conditions of employment in the form of an employment contract or an annex thereto.

-5.7 The terms and conditions for an employee’s remuneration shall be agreed and documented in the employment contract or its annex in the month preceding their entry into force.
-As an exception, it is allowed to document changes in the terms and conditions for remuneration in the month of entry into force if:
+5.7 The terms and conditions of remuneration shall be agreed and documented in the employment contract or its annex in the month preceding their entry into force.
+By way of exception, changes to the terms and conditions of remuneration may be documented in the month of their entry into force if:

-5.7.1 the financing agreement which is the basis of the remuneration is concluded in the same month;
+5.7.1 the financing agreement forming the basis for the remuneration is concluded in the same month;

 5.7.2 the employment contract with the employee is concluded in the same month.

-5.8 If the basic salary agreed with an employee falls within 10% of the highest salaries (above the 9th decile) in the salary grade of the employee’s position, the remuneration shall be approved by the dean or the area director based on the argumentation provided by the head of the structural unit.
-The Human Resources Office shall disclose to the heads of the structural units the top 10% rate of pay for the salary grades as at 30 September and 31 January based on the basic salaries agreed by employment contracts.
+5.9 Where the basic salary agreed with the employee falls within the top 10% of salaries (i.e. above the 9th decile) for the salary grade applicable to the employee’s position, the remuneration shall be approved by the dean or the area director.
+The Human Resources Office shall disclose to the heads of structural units the top 10% salary levels for each salary grade, as of 30 September and 31 January, based on the basic salaries agreed in employment contracts.

-5.9 The employee’s duties underlying the use of a financing source for the employee’s remuneration, the financing sources of remuneration and the utilisation rate of a financing source shall be approved by the head of the structural unit by a financial allocation decision.
+5.10 The employee’s duties forming the basis for the use of a financing source for remuneration, the financing sources of remuneration, and the allocation proportions of such financing sources shall be approved by the head of the structural unit by way of a financial allocation decision.

-5.10 If a financial allocation decision contains financing sources, in which case the use of the source and performance of the relevant task must be supported by documentary evidence to prove eligibility, the financial allocation decision shall be submitted to the employee for information.
+5.11 Where a financial allocation decision includes financing sources requiring documentary evidence to substantiate the use of the source and the performance of the relevant tasks, the decision shall be communicated to the employee for information.

-5.11 If an employee receives remuneration, the eligibility of which must be proved to the financier, timesheets must be filled in for the period of performance of additional work if additional remuneration is paid to the employee.
-A timesheet replaces the project workload laid down in the financial allocation decision.
+5.12 Where an employee receives remuneration for which eligibility must be demonstrated to the financier, timesheets shall, where necessary, be completed for the period during which additional duties are performed if additional remuneration is paid.
+A timesheet shall replace the project workload specified in the financial allocation decision.

-5.12 If a timesheet is used to document an employee’s working time or no evidence of eligibility is required regarding the financing source specified in the financial allocation decision, the project workload need not be specified in the financial allocation decision.
+5.13 Where a timesheet is used to record an employee’s working time, or where no documentary evidence of eligibility is required for the financing source specified in the financial allocation decision, the project workload need not be specified in the financial allocation decision.

 6. Payment of additional remuneration

-6.4 Additional remuneration shall be agreed upon before commencing performance of additional duties.
-Monthly additional remuneration shall be paid to the employee together with the basic salary.
+6.5 Additional remuneration shall be agreed prior to the commencement of additional duties.
+Additional remuneration shall be paid no later than the calendar month following the performance of the additional duties.
 Additional remuneration shall be paid from the funds allocated for that purpose in the structural unit.

-6.5 Additional remuneration shall not be paid to supervisors for successful defence of graduation theses.
+6.7 Additional remuneration shall not be paid to supervisors for the successful defence of graduation theses.

-6.6 Additional remuneration may be granted to an employee based on the procedure approved by the head of the structural unit if the annual workload of face-to-face teaching or supervision of the employee exceeds the workload laid down in Annex 3 to Work Procedure Rules.
+6.8 Additional remuneration may be granted to an employee in accordance with a procedure approved by the head of the structural unit where the employee’s annual workload of contact teaching or supervision exceeds the workload set out in Annex 3 to the Work Procedure Rules.

-6.7 The decision to pay one-off additional remuneration for the performance of additional duties shall be laid down in an order of the head of the structural unit.
+6.9 The decision to grant one-off additional remuneration for the performance of additional duties shall be set out in a financial order.

 7. Payment of performance reward

-7.1 Performance reward is paid to employees once a year from the fund allocated for that purpose in the structural unit as follows:
+7.1 As a rule, a performance reward shall be paid to employees once per year from funds allocated for that purpose in the structural unit, on the following grounds:

-7.1.3 for successful launch or implementation of an action that affects the development of the university.
+7.1.3 the successful initiation or implementation of activities contributing to the development of the university.

-7.4 The rector, dean or area director shall make a decision to pay performance reward.
+7.4 The Rector, dean, or area director shall make a decision on the granting of a performance reward.

 7.5 The Human Resources Office shall verify that payment of the performance reward conforms to the rules.
-The employer’s representative has the right to examine the proposals for payment of performance reward.
+The employer’s representative has the right to review proposals for the payment of performance rewards.

 8. Payment of bonuses

-8.1 A bonus is paid based on the legislation governing acknowledgement and noting the services of employees.
+8.1 A bonus shall be paid in accordance with the legislation governing the recognition and acknowledgment of the contributions of employees.

-8.2 The university establishes systems for recognition of employees aimed to value the employees’ commitment, consistent high performance or outstanding long-term contribution to the development of the university or unit.
+8.2 The university shall establish employee recognition systems aimed at valuing employees’ commitment, consistently high performance, and outstanding long-term contribution to the development of the university or a unit.

-8.4 The acts pursuant to which bonuses are paid within structural units shall be approved by the Human Resources Office.
+8.4 The acts on the basis of which bonuses are paid within structural units shall be approved by the Human Resources Office.

-8.5 The decision to pay an employee a bonus shall be documented in a financial order.
+8.5 The decision to grant a bonus to an employee shall be set out in a financial order.

-9. Payment of salary and remuneration for annual leave and calculation of remuneration for annual leave [entry into force 20.05.2022]
+9. Payment of salary and remuneration for annual leave and its calculation

-9.1 An employee’s remuneration shall be paid to the bank account specified by the employee pursuant to the terms and conditions laid down in his or her employment contract once a month on the date specified in the university’s Work Procedure Rules.
-The university shall bear the costs of the transfer.
+9.1 An employee’s remuneration shall be paid once per month to the bank account specified by the employee, in accordance with the terms set out in the employment contract, on the date specified in the university’s Work Procedure Rules.
+The university shall bear any costs arising from the transfer.

-9.11 Remuneration for annual leave shall be paid no later than on the penultimate working day before the start of the leave or, by agreement between the employer and the employee, in instalments on pay days. [entry into force 20.05.2022]
+9.11 Remuneration for annual leave shall be paid no later than the penultimate working day before the leave begins or, by agreement between the employer and the employee, in instalments on paydays.

-9.2.1 if an employee has received a fixed remuneration during the six months preceding the month of calculation of remuneration for annual leave, the employee is paid remuneration for annual leave based on the fixed-amount remuneration;
+9.2.1 where the employee has received fixed remuneration during the six months preceding the calculation month, remuneration for annual leave shall be calculated on the basis of that fixed remuneration;

-9.2.3 Upon termination of an employment contract, the head of the structural unit may waive deducting the remuneration for unearned annual leave.
+9.2.3 Upon termination of the employment contract, the head of the structural unit may waive the recovery of remuneration for unearned annual leave.

 10. Implementation of the Rules and supervision

-10.1 The head of a structural unit shall be responsible for the implementation of the Rules in the structural unit and shall make sure that payment of remuneration in the structural unit is substantiated and transparent and that the employees are informed of the remuneration procedure.
+10.1 The head of a structural unit shall be responsible for the implementation of the Rules within the structural unit and shall ensure that remuneration is substantiated and transparent and that employees are informed of the remuneration procedure.

-10.2 The dean shall shape the remuneration policy of the school and shall monitor its implementation in the school.
-If necessary, the dean may establish additional terms and conditions of remuneration in compliance with the Rules and the dean has the right to require fulfilment of the terms and conditions.
+10.2 The dean shall shape the remuneration policy of the school and shall monitor its implementation within the school.
+Where necessary, the dean may establish additional terms and conditions of remuneration in compliance with the Rules and may require compliance therewith.

-10.3 The Human Resources Office shall exercise supervision over implementation of the Rules, prepare surveys, analysis and proposals for the managing staff concerned.
+10.3 The Human Resources Office shall exercise supervision over the implementation of the Rules and shall prepare surveys, analyses, and proposals for the relevant management staff.

 11. Annexes to the Rules

-11.3 assessment of chief officers and requirements for the employees (Annex 3);
+11.3 Assessment of Chief Officers and Requirements for Employees (Annex 3);

-11.4 assessment of officers and requirements for the employees (Annex 4);
+11.4 Assessment of Officers and Requirements for Employees (Annex 4);

-11.5 assessment of office assistants and requirements for the employees (Annex 5);
+11.5 Assessment of Office Assistants and Requirements for Employees (Annex 5);

 12. Implementing provisions